marcominerva/CognitiveSearch/README.md

 # Cognitive Search

-Samples about Azure Cognitive Search: UWP client and custom skill.
+Samples about Azure Cognitive Search with an UWP client.
 To create the environment for the demo, please use the following index configuration:

 ![Index configuration](https://raw.githubusercontent.com/DotNetToscana/CognitiveSearch/master/Configuration/IndexConfiguration.png)